What to do if you think your child has a behavioural disorder

 What is an enhanced flu vaccine?

-Reference to ‘Turbo’ or ‘Supercharged’ vaccines relates to two types of 2018 vaccines that stimulate a stronger immune response in patients.
-These will be branded as either FLUAD Adjuvanted Trivalent Influenza Vaccine or FluZone and are due to arrive in April 2018.
+Reference to ‘Turbo’ or ‘Supercharged’ vaccines relates to two types of 2018 vaccines that will be made available to patients 65 years and older, as it stimulates a stronger immune response in these patients.
+These will be branded as either FLUAD Adjuvanted Trivalent Influenza Vaccine or FluZone and are now available in most medical centres around Queensland.
 The Government will supply them free of charge for patients aged 65 and older.

 What if I’m aged 18 – 65 years of age?

-For adults under the age of 65, we encourage you to pre-order your 2018 flu vaccine today.
-The standard vaccine is called Afluria Quadrivalent Influenza Vaccine and it provides very high protection against 4 strains of Influenza.
-It is due to arrive in early March and is only $9.95 when bought online as part of our Early Bird offer.
-We will send you a reminder to let you know once your vaccine has arrived at your local SmartClinics Medical Centre, and many GPs are also offering bulk billed flu shot appointments this year to keep healthcare affordable.
+Adults under the age of 65 will receive a Quadrivalent Influenza Vaccine that provides very high protection against 4 strains of Influenza.
+You can buy this flu vaccine today for only $9.95 when bought online as part of our Early Bird offer.
+Many GPs are also offering bulk billed flu shot appointments this year to keep healthcare affordable.
 Click here for more information or to buy your vaccine now.

 It’s highly recommended that adults get vaccinated as soon as the standard vaccine is available (in March) as this will help avoid an early outbreak of the flu.
 You can buy yours now, and we’ll let you know once it has arrived at the clinic.